-In 2014–15, passionfruit production was valued at $16 million (LVP).
-There are currently 300 hectares of passionfruit under cultivation in Australia with about 400,000 passionfruit vines yielding approximately 4,600 tonnes of fruit.
+In 2015–16, passionfruit production was valued at $16 million (LVP) with 196 tonnes produced.
+There are currently around 300 hectares of passionfruit under cultivation in Australia with about 400,000 passionfruit vines.

 About two thirds of the Australian passionfruit crop is grown in Queensland and around one third in NSW.

-At present, there are only small amounts of passionfruit exported, however the industry is looking to progress an application for export to New Zealand.
+At present, there are minimal amounts of passionfruit exported, however the industry currently has two projects underway developing an export plan and identifying prospective export markets.

 Passionfruit (Passiflora edulis) is a perennial, vigorous, climbing, woody vine that produces edible round or ovoid fruit with many small seeds.
 The passionfruit is one of an estimated 500 Passiflora species from the family Passifloraceae which are native to southern Brazil, Paraguay and northern Argentina.